DeepChainBio/bio-transformers/docs/source/getting_started/install.rst

 Install torch/cuda
 ------------------

-``Bio-transformers`` doesn't manage the installation of cuda toolkit and torch gpu version.
+..
+WARNING:: ``Bio-transformers`` doesn't manage the installation of cuda toolkit and torch gpu version.

 If you want to find a specific version or torch based on your CUDA setup, please refer to this `page <https://pytorch.org/get-started/previous-versions/>`_.